trixi-framework/HOHQMesh.jl/docs/src/tutorials/undo_redo.md

 ![inner_removal](/src/figs/undo-remove-inner.png)

-!!! note "Brief aside about undo / redo"
+!!! note "Brief note about undo / redo"
     A HQMTool project (globally) carries an operation stack of actions that can be undone (or redone) as the case may be.
 We can query and print to the REPL the top of the undo stack with `undoActionName`.